Correlating Resonant Di-Higgs and Tri-Higgs Production to $H\to VV$ in the 2HDM: Effects of CP-violation

-We conclude that in the CP-violating 2HDM, the analysis of Sec.~\ref{pheno} can be applied to resonant di-Higgs and tri-Higgs production via resonant $h_2$ and $h_3$ production and decay, where $|Z_6|$ is replaced by the basis-independent scalar self-couplings $\Re(Z_6 e^{-i\eta})$ and $\Im(Z_6 e^{-i\eta})$, respectively.
+Therefore in the CP-violating 2HDM, the analysis of Sec.~\ref{pheno} can be applied to resonant di-Higgs and tri-Higgs production via resonant $h_2$ and $h_3$ production and decay,\footnote{The interplay between the Higgs alignment limit of the 2HDM and CP-violating observables has been studied via non-resonant cascade di-Higgs and tri-Higgs production in Refs.~\cite{Low:2020iua,Chen:2022vac}.} where $|Z_6|$ is replaced by the basis-independent scalar self-couplings $\Re(Z_6 e^{-i\eta})$ and $\Im(Z_6 e^{-i\eta})$, respectively.
+Note that the decay $h_2\to \gamma\gamma$ [$h_3\to\gamma\gamma$] is mediated at one loop primarily via the couplings of $h_2$ [$h_3$] to $W^+W^-$, $t\bar t$, and $H^+ H^-$, where the latter is proportional to $\Re(Z_7 e^{-i\eta})$ [$\Im(Z_7 e^{-i\eta})$], respectively~\cite{Banik:2024ftv,Banik:2024ugs}.
+However, the corresponding $h_2$ and $h_3$ decay widths are negligible in the region of parameter space considered in this work.